Maxi Nil

-Maxi Nil (Μάξι Νιλ, born 4 June 1981) is a Greek singer, and currently as of 6 December 2013, the lead singer of her new project Jaded Star.
+Maxi Nil (Μάξι Νιλ, born 4 June 1981) is a Greek singer, and the lead singer of Greek power metal band Jaded Star.
 Maxi is best known for her work as lead vocalist in the Austrian symphonic metal band Visions of Atlantis from mid 2009 to late 2013.
 In 2003 she joined the Greek metal band On Thorns I Lay and in the same year she also joined the band Elysion as both a singer and a songwriter.